Bartwel27/simfukwesPortfolio/README.md

 I'm Prince, a passionate developer and tech enthusiast with expertise in mobile, web, and desktop development, cyber security, and more.
 This portfolio showcases a selection of my projects, demonstrating my skills and experience in a variety of technologies and languages.

-*Projects:*

-- [Project 1]: A mobile app built with React Native and JavaScript
-- [Project 2]: A web application built with HTML, CSS, and JavaScript
-- and ETC

 *Skills:*

 - Programming languages: Python, Java, C++, JavaScript